You are here

 No, you must pay the full $402 filing fee or file an Application to Proceed in District Court Without Prepaying Fees or Costs (short form).

 Can someone tell me before I decide to pay the filing fee whether the Court will allow me to proceed without prepaying fees or costs?

 No. Eligibility for proceeding without prepaying fees or costs will be decided only when a Judge rules on your application.

 Can the needs of disabled persons serving as jurors be accommodated?

-Any juror who requires accommodations for a disability, including special arrangements for parking, should contact the jury administrator so that appropriate arrangements can be made in advance.
+Yes, any juror who requires accommodations for a disability, including special arrangements for parking, should contact the jury clerk so that appropriate arrangements can be made in advance.

 Could there be additional costs involved in litigating my lawsuit besides paying the $402 filing fee?